 Q: What is your writing cred?

-Q: You’re an illustrator/animator.
+Q: You’re an animator.
 Why don’t you write graphic novels or animate your own films?

 If only there were enough years in a lifetime to accomplish everything I want to accomplish!
-But working full-time hours, writing an epic novel series, and trying to have a life outside of those things is enough to occupy my time.
-I wish I had a crew of assistants, or a big budget to work with.
+But I have a day job, plus I write epic series.
+I wish I had a crew of assistants.
 Then I’d get a lot more done.

-I did create four student films, and they’re on my YouTube channel.
+I did create four student films.
+They’re on my YouTube channel.
 I also shoved a fifth incomplete short film online.
-My films have been screened at film festivals such as Annecy International.
+My student films have been screened at film festivals such as Annecy International.

 Q: Have you written any screenplays or teleplays?

-Yes.
-I have a rough draft of a feature-length scifi thriller, and a few episodes of an animated primetime comedy show.
+I have a rough draft of a feature-length sci-fi thriller, and a few episodes of an animated primetime comedy show.
+I’d love to see any of my novels or short works adapted for film!

-Q: Why do you rank so many books with four or five stars?
+Q: On Goodreads, why do you rank so many books with four or five stars?
 If you read evenly, you should have just as many negative as positive reviews.

 I don’t read evenly.
 I only read books that sound interesting to me, or that trustworthy friends have recommended.
 Life is too short to waste on books that I have to struggle through.